Reviews You Can Rely On

 Cooking Speed

-What impressed me most wasn't its raw speed but rather the predictability.
+What impressed us most wasn't its raw speed but rather the predictability.
 Unlike some ultra-fast models that risk burning food if you follow standard recipe times, the Ninja cooks at a pace that matches most air fryer recipes.
 This means you can trust that 10-12 minute recipe to actually take 10-12 minutes (plus preheat), reducing the guesswork and frequent checking that plague some models.
-I always recommend checking food a couple minutes before the recipe's stated time, but with the Ninja, I rarely found food overcooked when following standard guidelines.
+We always recommend checking food a couple minutes before the recipe's stated time, but with the Ninja, we rarely found food overcooked when following standard guidelines.

 Temperature Accuracy

-The results were impressive: when set to 400°F, the unit maintained an average temperature remarkably close to the target, deviating by only about 3.2 degrees on average.
+The Ninja's results here were impressive: the unit maintained an average temperature remarkably close to the target, deviating by only about 3.2 degrees on average.

 The Ninja ran about 3 degrees low during our tests, but was overall very accurate.